-Watch a brief interview with IHI faculty member, Dr. David Munch, on why it's so important to build improvement capability throughout an organization.
+Watch a brief interview with IHI faculty member, Dr. David Munch, on why improvement leadership training for middle managers is a good investment.

-If the answer to any of the above is yes, the Institute for Healthcare Improvement (IHI) offers Leading Quality Improvement: Essentials for Managers.
-This five-month, in-depth virtual program helps managers (and their teams) set up for success.
+Leading Quality Improvement: Essentials for Managers, uses innovative teaching methods to enhance engagement and deepen understanding of QI.
 Participants will learn how to focus their staff’s efforts and improve processes to more effectively achieve organizational strategic goals.

 - Describe the skills, tools, and resources needed for mid-level managers to effectively lead quality improvement efforts at the local level.

 - Demonstrate how to link department-level improvement activities to the organization’s goals and overall strategic plan.

 - Apply three approaches to quality planning, control and improvement that can be used by mid-level managers to successfully partner with front-line staff and key stakeholders in quality improvement activities.

 Throughout this virtual program experts with a wealth of experience in improvement science, measurement, modeling, coaching, innovation, and making the business case for improvement will facilitate discussion about the key takeaways from the cases while teaching the skills managers need to excel in their jobs.

 This program is for anyone who has direct reports and manages an organization's strategic goals at the microsystem or unit level, including:

 - Department heads

 - Those working in leadership roles in clinical settings